-Let’s get the obvious destination out of the way; Mexico City, with its UNESCO recognised street food scene and impressive collection of gourmet dining options makes for the perfect (albeit most unimaginative) foodie destination in the country.
+Let’s get the obvious destination out of the way; Mexico City, with its Unesco-recognised street food scene and impressive collection of gourmet dining options makes for the perfect (albeit most unimaginative) foodie destination in the country.
 From dirt cheap tacos al pastor or de canasta (literally, ‘from a basket’), to heart-warming pozole and fill-the-hunger-hole gorditas, the Mexican capital has it all.
 However, you must try the city’s trademark pambazos (a sandwich made from distinctive chilli-soaked bread).

 The Baja California peninsula is unsurprisingly famed for its seafood dishes, although the one that stands head and shoulders above the rest is the taco de pescado.
-Literally just a humble ‘fish taco’, this specialty makes the peninsula an unmissable destination for foodies.
+Literally just a humble ‘fish taco’, this speciality makes the peninsula an unmissable destination for foodies.
 If you want to get specific, fans of a lovingly prepared and authentic fish taco should head to Ensenada, on the west coast of Baja, as this was not so long ago recognised by National Geographic as the birthplace of the taco de pescado.

 The burrito in its most recognised form is most definitely an invention of Tex-Mex cuisine, although it is often marketed as traditional Mexican comida.
 However, that’s not to say that there aren’t genuine Mexican variations on this popular dish, one such example being Hermosillo, Sonora’s burro percherón.
 Typical across both Sonora and Baja, this is a supersized, tightly wrapped burrito served in one of Northern Mexico’s finest inventions - the tortilla de harina.
 Both the burro percherón and the tortillas themselves are more than worth the visit.